its-ud1/histogram-service/README.md

 ### Key Features

+- Mean and Variance are calculated in constant time ( O(1) ).
+- Used Binary-Search for frequency calclation in the sorted interval list bought down the complexity from O(n) --> O(log n)
+- Precalculated the Invalid intervals and Overlapped intervals to reduce the redundant computation on each API call
+- Used fixtures to mock the service calls to reject and return the response artifically depending on the scenario
+- Unittest covering the possible scenarios of samples adding
-- **Thread-Safe Histogram**: Manages intervals and samples in a thread-safe manner.
+- **Thread-Safe Histogram**: Manages intervals and samples in a thread-safe manner to avoid race conditions.
 - **Asynchronous Endpoints**: Provides asynchronous API endpoints for inserting samples and retrieving metrics.
 - **Resilient to Errors**: Handles erroneous input data by discarding invalid intervals or samples.
 - **Real-Time Metrics**: Calculates and returns the sample mean, variance, and outliers.
 ## Installation

 ### Prerequisites